Pipeline mode support#

 As we gain more experience and feedback (which is welcome), we might find bugs and shortcomings forcing us to change the current interface or behaviour.

 The pipeline mode is available on any currently supported PostgreSQL version, but, in order to make use of it, the client must use a libpq from PostgreSQL 14 or higher.
-You can use Pipeline.is_supported() to make sure your client has the right library.
+You can use the has_pipeline capability to make sure your client has the right library.